marmelab/coPostgresQuery/README.md

 }
 ```

-Any key not present in idFields will be ignored.
+Any key not present in primaryKey will be ignored.

 ### select